rohanmaddamsetti/DDOL-plasmid-bioinformatics/README.md

 Created a new .txt file that does not contain duplicated items
 $ sort -u combined_mob_typer_results.txt -o unique_mob_results.txt

+unique_mob_results.txt is the final file of MOB-typer results used in the Data analysis.

 ## Data analysis.